ruggeri/tech-notes/ai/neural-nets.md

     * Experience shows that performance is worse on the training set.
         * That should stand to reason, right?
 The point is to do better on hold-out data.
+    * Note what happens.
+Noise is introduced only if the unit is in a sensitive region.
+If the unit is firmly on or off for most inputs, then little noise is added.
+    * So the bias is toward confident units.
     * Trains considerably slower.
     * But he finds that you can do considerably better on the test set.
 This is an unpublished result.